apnea/cepat/shell/README.md

-These are shell scripts that I used to test and develop the ansible playbooks.
+- shell scripts that I used to test and develop the ansible playbooks.
 They are not needed for the ansible playbooks to run.
+- analysis of my Gnome setup